mech/Notes/JavaScript/React/states.md

 * [Best Practices for Component State](http://brewhouse.io/blog/2015/03/24/best-practices-for-component-state-in-reactjs.html)
 * [What the Flux](https://ochronus.com/react-what-the-flux/)

+> Once you've grokked the basics, this is perhaps the most important thing to know about React.
+To think in React is to find the minimal amount of state necessary to represent your app, and calculate everything based on that.
+This is because state is unpredictable.
+Props are, for the most part, derived from other props and state, but state can be anything.
+The more state in your application, the harder it is to reason about it.
+As much as possible, state in React should be an implementation detail — a necessary evil, not a crutch.

 **Warning**: The worst thing you can do is call `setState` right after a `render()` in `componentDidMount()` or `componentDidUpdate()`.
 It means most `render()` will be called twice!

 You can have instance properties for state that do not control how a component renders like `this._timer`